mariopinkster/splitify/README.md

 This will load the input file at program startup.

-Note: the app was compiled for Java 8.
-You can build in the usual way with Maven:

-	mvn clean package

-Maven is set up to create a "fat" jar, meaning that it will inculde all the necessary Java libraries in the artifact.

 #### How does it work?
 The tree in the left pane shows a schematic representation of the contents of the input file.
 When you select a node in this tree the preview pane at the  right will show the content as it would be written to file.